NORVIControllers/NORVI-X-Version-01/NORVI X-Q8/README.md

 - Integrate the **Q8 Module** into the NORVI X CPU
 - Read the status of **8 transistor outputs**
-- Integrate the **PCA9538 I/O expander** to control digital outputs
+- Integrate the **PCA9538 I/O expander** to control transistor outputs
 - Use the **TFT_eSPI library** to display real-time status updates
 - Implement a basic **I2C scanner** to detect connected peripherals